Unified Offloading Decision Making and Resource Allocation in ME-RAN: System Model

 \subsection{Architecture}

-Assume that there is a ME-RAN network with $N$ UEs, each with one antenna, and $J$ RRHs, each of which has $K$ antennas connecting to the BBU pool through high-speed fiber fronthaul link, as shown in Fig. \ref{f1}.
+Assume that there is a ME-RAN network with $N$ UEs, each with one antenna, and $J$ RRHs, each of which has $K$ antennas connecting to the BBU pool through high-speed fiber fronthaul link, as shown in Fig.~\ref{fig:Architecture}.
 Denote the set of the UEs as $\mathcal{N}=\{1, 2,\cdots, N\}$ and the set of the RRHs as $\mathcal{J}=\{1, 2,\cdots, J\}$.
-Note that the analytical work can be extended to UEs with multiple antennas, where each multiple-antenna UE can be regarded as the combination of several virtual single-antenna UEs.
-Hence, all the derivations and algorithms developed in this paper can be generalized.
-Similar to \cite{7393804}, it is assumed that each UE $i$ has the task $U_i$ to be accomplished as